 - We will not usually close our activities and outlets such that the whole building empties within a 30-minute timeframe, where the whole building was open.
-That is to say we will attempt to consider and apply the principle of staggered closing hours between our various outlets. - For the purposes of licensed bar trade, an outlet (FiveSixEight, Metric, Union Bar or Reynolds) of the Union will remain open until the advertised close time. - 15 minutes of "drinking up time" will be allowed, after sale of alcohol has ceased before the outlet is closed - Background music and lighting levels should be used to aid a gradual dispersal.
+That is to say we will attempt to consider and apply the principle of staggered closing hours between our various outlets. - For the purposes of licensed bar trade, an outlet (FiveSixEight, Metric, Union Bar or Reynolds) of the Union will remain open until the advertised close time. - •o 15 minutes of "drinking up time" will be allowed, after sale of alcohol has ceased before the outlet is closed - Where any outlet or event involves the sale of alcohol, either as the primary purpose, or in the case of entertainment venues as a secondary service; the sale of alcohol should normally cease 30 minutes prior to the closure of the outlet (but not necessarily the termination of the event). - Background music and lighting levels should be used to aid a gradual dispersal.
 The best way to achieve this in terms of timings will need to be assessed for each event dependant on the nature of the event.
-For example, at a carol concert, keeping the bar open for 30 minutes after the concert (the main event) has finished, and then the building open for a further 15 minutes "drinking up time" would aid gradual dispersal.
+For example, at a carol concert, keeping the bar open for 30 minutes after the concert (the main event) has finished, and then the building open for a further 30-15 minutes "drinking up time" would aid gradual dispersal.
 In the case of a student disco event, closing the bar 15 minutes before the club music (the main event) finishes and then having no music or low level music and higher lighting levels for the remaining 15 minutes of "drinking up time" aids dispersal.